Pomax/webpack-block-loader/README.md

 `op` and `ed` are delimiter strings for you data block, `preprocessors` is optional and takes an array of `function(content)`.

-## Example:  "write normal code in `<pre>` elements"
+## Example: write real code in "pre" elements

-Say you need to write real code in `<pre>` elements, and don't want your Webpack/React build to break on using things like `<`.
-Let's write a loader that'll fix those things for us:
+Say you need to write real programming code in `<pre>` elements, and you want to just write code, not hand-craft every html entity for less than or ampersand symbols just so your Webpack/React build won't bread on them.

+Let's just write a quick and easy loader that'll fix those things for us:

 ```
 var blockLoader = require("./block-loader");